xmidt-org/docs/content/docs/operating/petasos.md

 ```bash
 curl -i -H "X-Webpa-Device-Name: DEVICE_ID"  HOSTNAME:PRIMARY_PORT/api/v2/device
 ```
-Where HOSTNAME is your DNS record, docker container, or ip address listening on the PRIMARY_PORT.
-Where DEVICE_ID is the device that is connected to talaria.
+Where `HOSTNAME` is your DNS record, docker container, or ip address listening on the `PRIMARY_PORT`.
+Where `DEVICE_ID` is the device that is connected to talaria.

 ```bash
 $ curl -i  -H "X-Webpa-Device-Name:mac:112233445566" localhost:6400/api/v2/device